npastori21/power_outages_analysis/README.md

 I trained Linear Regression, Feed-Forward Neural Network, and Random Forest Regressor models on this data and used 5-fold cross validation to select the best one.
 The best model was the Random Forest Regressor with a test **MAE** of 45.96 hours and an **R-Squared Score** of -4.46.
 This indicated that my model was approximately 46 hours off for outage duration and did not generalize to unseen data well at all.
 Given that most outages were less than 100 hours, my model was not fit to predict outage duration at all.

 ## Final Attempt
-I tried something different with this attempt.
-I replaced the `DEMAND.LOSS.MW` and `CUSTOMERS.AFFECTED` column data for the `POPPCT_URBAN` and `POPDEN_URBAN` column data.
-Not only were there more rows of data to work with leading to better training, but also introduced different insight into the possible influences of outage duration.
+In this iteration, I replaced the `DEMAND.LOSS.MW` and `CUSTOMERS.AFFECTED` features with `POPPCT_URBAN` and `POPDEN_URBAN`.
+This substitution provided a larger dataset for training, which improved model performance, and introduced a new perspective on how urban population characteristics might influence outage duration.
 I predicted that states with both a high urban population density and high urban population would have longer outage duration times since the grids have to support a high concentration of people in smaller spaces.
 Additionally, I transformed my prediction column(`OUTAGE.DURATION`) by taking the log base 2.
 This transformation helps normalize the right-skewed outage duration data.
 After dropping rows that had missing values, there were 1,265 samples to run regression on.
 A preview of the input parameter data is below.

 | ANOMALY.LEVEL | TOTAL.SALES | CLIMATE.REGION     | CAUSE.CATEGORY | POPDEN_URBAN | POPPCT_URBAN | SEASONS |